Digital strategist, Consultant, Trainer

 Highlights

-• Recognition.
-Webby, Red Dot, Lovie, multiple MIXX awards.
+Recognition.
+The work has won a Webby, a Red Dot, a Lovie, and multiple MIXX awards.

 What I do